 Washington law imposes restrictions on some transactions between a corporation and significant shareholders.
 Chapter 23B.19 of the WBCA generally prohibits a target corporation from engaging in specified "significant business transactions" with an "acquiring person."
 This statute could prohibit or delay the accomplishment of mergers or other takeover or change in control attempts with respect to us and, accordingly, may discourage unsolicited attempts to acquire us.
-An "acquiring person" is generally defined as a person or group of persons that beneficially owns the voting shares entitled to cast votes comprising 10% or more of the voting power of the target corporation may not engage in "significant business transactions," as defined in Chapter 23B.19, for a period of five years after the date of the transaction in which the person became an acquiring person, unless (1) the significant business transaction or the acquiring person's purchase of shares was approved by a majority of the members of the target corporation was both approved by the majority of the members of the target corporation was both approved by the majority of the members of the target corporation's board of directors and authorized at a shareholder meeting by at least two-thirds of the votes entitled to be cast by the outstanding voting shares (excluding the acquiring person's shares or shares over which the acquiring person has voting control) at or subsequent to the acquiring person's share acquisition.
+An "acquiring person" is generally defined as a person or group of persons that beneficially owns the voting shares entitled to cast votes comprising 10% or more of the voting power of the target corporation.
+The target corporation may not engage in "significant business transactions," as defined in Chapter 23B.19, for a period of five years after the date of the transaction in which the person became an acquiring person, unless (1) the significant business transaction or the acquiring person's purchase of shares was approved by a majority of the members of the target corporation's board of directors prior to the share acquisition causing the person to become an "acquiring person," or (2) the significant business transaction was both approved by the majority of the members of the target corporation's board of directors and authorized at a shareholder meeting by at least two-thirds of the votes entitled to be cast by the outstanding voting shares (excluding the acquiring person's shares or shares over which the acquiring person has voting control) at or subsequent to the acquiring person's share acquisition.
 "Significant business transactions" include, among other things:

-- a merger or share exchange with, disposition of assets to or issuance or redemption of stock to or from, the acquiring person; - a termination of 5% or more of the employees of the target corporation employed in the State of Washington as a result of the acquiring person's acquisition of 10% or more of the shares, whether at one time or over the five-year period following the share acquisition; - a transaction in which the acquiring person is allowed to receive a disproportionate benefit as a shareholder; or - · liquidating or dissolving the target corporation.
+- a merger or share exchange with, disposition of assets to or issuance or redemption of stock to or from, the acquiring person; - a termination of 5% or more of the employees of the target corporation employed in the State of Washington as a result of the acquiring person's acquisition of 10% or more of the shares, whether at one time or over the five-year period following the share acquisition; - a transaction in which the acquiring person is allowed to receive a disproportionate benefit as a shareholder; or - liquidating or dissolving the target corporation.